G-Node/GCA-Web/test/frontend/Readme.md

 `pip install selenium pytest`

 Next, you need to get the drivers for the browsers your interested in, at the moment, Google Chrome and Firefox are used.
-The drivers can eb downloaded from this page:
+The drivers can be downloaded from this page:

 https://www.seleniumhq.org/download/